 The Society awards up to three stipends to help students presenting a paper to defray travel expenses to the annual meeting.
 Known as the Elliott Oring Student Travel Stipend, the awards are given to students on the basis of their submitted abstracts as well as the distance they must come to present their papers.

 One important event in the Societys Meetings is the invitational Archer Taylor Lecture Series, given by a folklorist of note.
 The lectures are subsequently published in the Societys journal, Western Folklore.
-In 2013, the Archer Taylor lecture will be given by Dorothy Noyes, Professor in the Departments of English and Comparative Studies, and Affiliated Faculty withy The Center for Folklore Studies; The Mershon Center for International Security Studies; Department of Anthropology; and the Department of Germanic Languages and Literatures at The Ohio State University.
+In 2017, the Archer Taylor Lecture will be given by Dorothy Noyes, Professor in the Departments of English and Comparative Studies, and Affiliated Faculty withy The Center for Folklore Studies; The Mershon Center for International Security Studies; Department of Anthropology; and the Department of Germanic Languages and Literatures at The Ohio State University.

 Registration fees for regular members: $45 Registration fees for non-members: $70 Registration fees for student/retired/limited income members: $25 Registration fees for student/retired/limited income nonmembers: $45 Combined membership and registration fees for individual non-members: $85 Combined membership and registration fees for student/retired/limited income non-members: $55

 - Membership and registration fees may now be paid through PayPal, either by credit card or PayPal account.
 See the Membership page for paying membership fees.

 - If you wish to pay registration and/or membership fee by check, make checks payable to Western States Folklore Society and send to: